Vinzent03/obsidian-shortcuts-for-starred-files/README.md

 Plugin for [Obsidian](https://obsidian.md)

 ## How to use
-There are 9 commands to open the first 9 starred files.
-For example could you set the hotkeys to `Ctrl + <1-9>`.
+There are 9 commands to open the first 9 starred files. **For example** could you set the hotkeys to `Ctrl + <1-9>`.
+You can set your own hotkeys for the commands under `Hotkeys` in Obsidian.
+Just search for `Shortcuts for starred files`.

 **Important:** You have to star files with the core plugin.
+Search for it in the help vault if you don't know the core plugin.

 ## Compatibility
 Custom plugins are only available for Obsidian v0.9.7+.